bjarn-onderstal/animeSVG/README.md

 ## AnimeSVG
-A widiget to animate SVG images.
+A widget to animate SVG images.

 ## Features
 - Animate the stroke of SVG images